Mid-earners 'locked out of buying a home'

 Tom Bourlet pays £535 per month to rent a room in a flat in central Brighton.

 "I've been renting it for two-and-a-half years.
-It really is money down the drain," he says.
+It really is money down the drain," the 30-year-old says.

 "I don't really see much for it - it's not the biggest room."